ouestdarq/php/README.md

 > Author's NOTES:
 > PHP offers great documentation and an evolving ecosystem that has multiple functionalities to offer, albeit dynamiclly typed and interpreted language.
-> Regardless of it's stigma and/or limitations the language offers intuitive and strightforeword ways to write code and achieve tasks.
+> Regardless of it's stigma and/or limitations the language offers intuitive and strightforeward ways to write code and achieve tasks.
 > `Laravel` framework and its ecosystem inherit the latter, making `backend` infrastructure implementation very concice; marking a starting point
 > for any idea.
+>
+> This infrastructure is, for now, responsable of managing `authentication` (whom is who) as well as serving the application's resources through
+> various end-points as a (Json only) `programming application interface` or `API`.
+The `authrization` (whom is served what) logic is left to the `API`
 >
 > The `frontend` managment and logic is left to browser-native technologies (i.e. javascript, html, css).
 > Project uses Node as runtime and NPM to deliver packages; most notably `Vite`, `Vue`, and `Sass`;